beyond al nafs

 community the tourag way

-In an age of constant movement and displacement, collectivism becomes difficult to sustain, yet hyper-individualism further hinders social transformation by centering the ego over inherited Indigenous values.
-While re-indigenization may feel unattainable in globalization, the Tuareg exemplify collective resilience through mobility, showing that community need not rely on physical togetherness but on shared resources, adaptability, and a culture that normalizes change.
+In an age of constant movement and displacement, community becomes difficult to sustain, while hyper-individualism further hinders social transformation by centering the ego over inherited collectivist values.
+Even though re-indigenization may feel unattainable in globalization, the Tuareg exemplify collective resilience through mobility, showing that community need not rely on physical togetherness but on shared resources, adaptability, and a culture that normalizes change.

-When souls speak about their body being their home, in an attempt to protect themselves from the lack of sense of belonging, they think solitude is a source of unlimited reflection, while true growth only happens through the synpasis of minds.
-The feeling of being seen and protected, of being able to rely and give.
+When souls speak about their body being their home, in an attempt to protect themselves from the lack of sense of belonging, they think solitude is a source of unlimited reflection, while true growth only happens through the connection of minds.
+The feeling of being seen, of being able to rely and give.
 Mutual transactions, sometimes not so mutual, yet steady.
 The art of gifting in advance.
-Genuine generosity.
+Genuine generosity and caring.

 135 x 105 cm | acrylic and pastel on canvas | on view at Artorium, Casablanca